MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/install-azure-cli-beta.md

 # Install Azure CLI beta version

 A new beta version of the Azure CLI has been released that offers increased security for token cache, access tokens and SSL certificates.
-This beta vesion can be installed in Windows, macOS and Linux environments.
+This beta vesion can be installed in Windows, macOS and Linux environments and will stay in sync with the most recent release.

 > [!NOTE]
 >